richardjpope/beckton/README.md

-Beckton is a tool for creating a new group of paying members for a organsiation, but only if enough people agree to join to make it worth while.
+Beckton is a tool for creating a new group of paying members, but only if enough people agree to join to make it worth while.

 Examples of how it could be used include setting up a new union branch, or a new coopertive buying group.